ArielXL/ArielXL/README.md

 - I'm from Cuba :cuba:.
 - I'm a bachelor, graduated 👨‍🎓 from the IPVCE Vladimir Ilich Lenin 💙.
-- I'm currently studying 📚 Computer Science 💻 at the University of Havana 🏫, Cuba :cuba:.
+- I'm a Computer Scientist 💻, graduated from the University of Havana 🏫, Cuba :cuba:.
 - I love programming 👨🏻‍💻 and playing soccer :soccer:.

 * <p>